monoid/monoid.github.io/content/posts/arm-coroutines.md

 #### Homework 3.1
 > Write a version that works on both architectures.

+## Disclaimer

+This text was written by Ivan Boldyrev.
+AI tools were used only for proofreading.

 <!-- Local Variables: -->
 <!-- spell-fu-buffer-session-localwords: ("coroutine" "coroutines" "MacOS" "stackful" "callee") -->